Colleges by Location

 Student to Faculty Ratio

-In 2024, this ratio at University of Delaware was 12:1.
-That means that there were 12 times more students than teachers at this school.
-The faculty of this school consists of 1,801 members, according to the most recent data reported.
-This number included 914 male and 887 female faculty members.
+In 2024, this ratio at University of Delaware was 13:1.
+That means that there were 13 times more students than teachers at this school.
+The total number of faculty teaching at the institution is 1,733.
+Out of that number, there were 865 male and 868 female faculty members.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at University of Delaware.

 Student Population Diversity Graph